Toolkit ShelfFind

 Inputs used

-Area, Tile size, Waste percent, Box coverage, Price per square foot
+Square feet or square meters, Tile size, Waste percent, Box coverage, Price per area

 Limitations